 One of the most common ways to treat corneal problems is with scleral contact lenses, which vault over the cornea and rest upon the sclera, the eye’s white surface.
 These customized lenses can help patients with corneal abrasions, diseases, and injuries by protecting the cornea’s surface and keeping the cornea hydrated.
 Scleral lenses also allow the cornea to recover from a corneal transplant, and are the preferred treatment for keratoconus, severe dry eye, and other conditions.

-At Giddens Optometry, Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton diagnose corneal conditions and prescribe scleral lenses and other treatments for patients in Georgetown, Limehouse, Acton, Halton Hills, and throughout Ontario.
+At Giddens Optometry, Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham diagnose corneal conditions and prescribe scleral lenses and other treatments for patients in Georgetown, Limehouse, Acton, Halton Hills, and throughout Ontario.